bachya/regenmaschine/README.md

 asyncio.get_event_loop().run_until_complete(main())
 ```

+Bonus tip: `client.load_remote` will load _all_ controllers owned by that email
+address.

 Regardless of what type of controller you have (local or remote), the same
 properties and methods are available to each: